miukeurhub/computing-in-context/index.md

-Welcome to Mugi’s Final Project for the Computing in Context Class!
+Hi folks!

+Welcome to my portfolio website!
+Here, you’ll find a collection of the data projects I’ve worked on, including a recent data analysis project that I’m particularly interested in.
+This site is a place where I share my work, the skills I’ve developed, and the insights I’ve gained while tackling data challenges.

-This site showcases the work I completed during this course, including my data analysis project.
-If you have any questions or suggestions on how to improve this site, feel free to reach out to me at [msm2287@columbia.edu](mailto:msm2287@columbia.edu).
+Feel free to browse through the projects to see the approaches I’ve taken and the tools I’ve used.
+If you have any questions, suggestions, or just want to connect, I’d love to hear from you!
+You can reach out to me [here](mailto:silihmugi@gmail.com).

+Thanks for stopping by, and I hope you find something here that sparks your interest!